phbuech/ema2wav/README.md

   `ema_device_info`: string. the model of the Carstens articulograph.
 So far, only AG50x possible.
 In future versions, older version will be supported.

   `export_to_csv`: boolean (true or false).
 Specifies whether the EMA data is exported in a separate csv file.
+The sampling rate of the csv file is the same as the EMA sampling rate.

   `export_raw_ema`: boolean (true or false).
 Specifies whether the EMA data is exported raw, i.e., not interpolated and not scaled.